Nancy Cordes

-Early life and education
+Early life

 Born Nancy Weiner in Los Angeles, Cordes grew up in Hawaii on the islands of Kauai and Oahu.
 Her mother, Linda Weiner, is a pediatrician.
 Her father, Robert Weiner, is a general surgeon and former medical director at Kauai Hospice.
-She is a graduate of Punahou School in Honolulu and a Phi Beta Kappa and magna cum laude graduate of the University of Pennsylvania in 1995.
+She graduated from the Punahou School in Hawaii.
+In 1995, she graduated magna cum laude from the University of Pennsylvania where she was a member of Phi Beta Kappa.
 Cordes received a master's degree in public policy at Princeton University's Woodrow Wilson School of Public and International Affairs.

-Professional
+Career

 (from CBS News On-Line) Nancy Cordes is CBS News' chief White House correspondent based in Washington, D.C.
 She was previously CBS News chief Congressional correspondent.
 Cordes led coverage from Capitol Hill as rioters stormed the U.S. Capitol in January 2021 and as Donald Trump became the first American president in history to be impeached twice.
 During her 12 years covering Congress, she reported extensively on government shutdowns, COVID-19 relief legislation negotiations, five Supreme Court confirmations, the congressional investigation into Russian election interference, the 2017 tax cut bill, the battle over President Obama's health care law, the rise of the Tea Party, and ongoing debates over immigration reform, gun control and many other policy issues.

 Cordes has been a major contributor to CBS News' election coverage since 2008.
 On Election Night 2020, Cordes was part of the in-studio anchor team and led coverage of House and Senate races.
 In 2016 she was the lead CBS News correspondent covering Hillary Clinton's presidential bid and co-hosted a primary debate in Iowa.
 She covered President Obama's bid for re-election in 2012.